siavava/portfolio/content/blog/posts/misc/test1/index.md

 [Assassin's Creed][assassins-creed]
 ([Origins][assassins-creed-origins], anyone?).

+> Art is standing with one hand stretched into the universe
+> and one hand stretched into the world
+> and letting ourselves be a conduit for energy.
+>
+> Albert Einstein
+>

 ## This is H2 that Spans Multiple Lines

 My given name is [Amittai][amittai], but my preferred name ad 2022